Dre Campbell Farm

 With a dehydrator, the process is simple.
 Put your food in, pick your drying time, and wait for the process to complete.

-To dehydrate fruits and vegetables, slice them into thin slices.
+First, slice fruits and vegetables into thin slices.

 Next, soak fruits in equal parts lemon juice and water for about 10 minutes.
 Blanch vegetables in boiling water, then shock them with cold water.